Fishing around Katherine

 Katherine is 300 kilometres south of Darwin and is famous for its many natural tourist attractions, the most famous being Katherine Gorge in Nitmiluk national park.
 Katherine is the starting point of an NT fishing experience for many anglers who drive to the Top End.

-The Katherine river holds barramundi and sooty grunter and fishing after the wet can be good at spots close to town, such as knotts crossing, donkey camp and the low level bridge, and west of town at galloping jacks.
+The Katherine River holds barramundi and sooty grunter and fishing after the tropical summer can be good at spots close to town, such as knotts crossing, donkey camp and the low level bridge, and west of town at galloping jacks.

 Perhaps Katherine’s main attraction for the visiting angler is its proximity to some of the territory’s best fishing areas, like the picturesque Victoria River region to the west, the Daly River to the north-west, Kakadu to the north-east and the Roper River and Borroloola region to the south-east.

 A range of hotel, motel and lodge accommodation, caravan and camping areas, plus most facilities and services are available in Katherine.

 The legendary Daly River, about 210 kilometres southwest of Darwin, is one of the Territory’s top barramundi fisheries.
 It has been reserved for recreational fishing — no commercial barramundi fishing is allowed.

 This is a beautiful river, lined with rainforest and tall paperbarks, many of which have fallen into the river over the years and now provide perfect snag habitats for barramundi.